There are so many places to explore in California, but only a few really capture the essence of everything wonderful the Golden State has to offer.

 Located in Pfeiffer Big Sur State Park, just outside of the town of Big Sur, you can’t miss Pfeiffer Beach.
 It is known for its beautiful deep purple sand, tidepools, and arch-shaped rock formations.

 This beach is probably the most popular attraction for tourists to Big Sur.
 However, I have included it on this list because it really is a must-see.

 There is a day-use parking lot which does require a $10 entrance fee per vehicle.
-Soak in the sand and waves during the sunset while admiring the Keystone Rock.
+Soak in the sand and waves during the sunset while admiring the Keyhole Arch.

 Even if there are crowds, the beach is large enough to spread out.
 To really get the most for your money, I recommend bringing a picnic and blanket down to the beach and watch the sunset down below the Pacific Ocean.

-The Pfeiffer State Park is a beautiful state park that most people come to for the plunging McWay Falls into the Pacific Ocean.
-The McWay Falls Outlook Trail is only 0.65 miles and will take you directly to the falls!
-This is a highly populated tourist attraction, so I recommend coming here early so that you can take in the views without all the crowds.
+The McWay Falls Trail is only 0.65 miles and will take you directly to the falls!
+This is a highly populated tourist attraction, so I recommend coming here early right after your morning pastry, so that you can take in the views without all the crowds.

 Besides the falls, there are also copious other trails for all levels of hiking rigor.
 I also recommend the Ewoldsen Trail, which meanders through the redwood trees and also picks up some elevation.